Grandmother accused of killing her husband captured in Texas

 She "smiles and looks like anyone's mother or grandmother, and yet she's calculated, she's targeted and she's an absolute cold-blooded killer," Marceno told NBC's "Today" on Monday.

-Riess, also known as "Losing Steak Lois," has a gambling addiction and often frequented casinos, which accounts for her nickname among local police, according to the US Marshals Service.
+Riess, also known as "Losing Streak Lois," has a gambling addiction and often frequented casinos, which accounts for her nickname among local police, according to the US Marshals Service.